rhettchase/fast-api-test/README.md

 - **Redux:** State management is handled using Redux, with asynchronous actions for fetching form configurations and submitting responses.

 ### Backend

-The backend is structured using a three-layer architecture:

-1. **API Layer:** Handles HTTP requests and responses.
-It is responsible for routing, validation, and error handling.
-The API layer interacts with the service layer to process business logic.

-2. **Service Layer:** Contains the business logic of the application.
-This layer processes requests from the API layer, applies rules or logic, and coordinates data flow between the API and the data layer.

-3. **Data Layer:** Manages data storage and retrieval.
-This layer interacts with the database using SQLAlchemy ORM to execute CRUD operations and queries.

 - **FastAPI:** Provides RESTful endpoints to serve questions and handle user responses.
 - **SQLAlchemy:** Used for ORM and database interactions.